learnitmyway/learnitmyway/content/post/tdd-example.md

 * Make each step as small and simple as possible.
 * Commit as soon as you have a passing test.

-Before you get started it is always a good idea to make sure you are able to run a test.
-In this case I have also added the skeleton for the production code.
+Here is the starter code for the test:

 ```java
 public class FizzBuzzTest {